delphidabbler/keynote/README.md

 # keynote

-A little app to display musical scales and play them via MIDI
+A little Windows application to generate, display and play musical scales.

+## License & Copyright

+This is open source software.
+Please see `LICENSE.md` for details of licensing & copyright.